Outsourcing tech support metrics can cut costs, increase efficiency, improve productivity, and deliver better customer experiences.

 But with so many metrics to choose from, how do you know which are the right ones to use?

-Two Factors Are Key
+Two Factors Are Key When Picking Tech Support Metrics :

-Two factors are key when picking metrics: (1) your value proposition and (2) what you need most to achieve outsourcing success.
+(1) your value proposition and (2) what you need most to achieve outsourcing success.

 Understanding your value proposition is critical.
 How do you compete?
 Is it based on cost?
 Efficiency?
 Service?
 What’s your firm’s competitive advantage?

 Understanding what you need to achieve outsourcing success is also critical: Is it rapid response?
 Knowledgeable agents?
-First call resolution?
+First, call resolution?

 Whatever these two factors are, make sure you capture them accurately in the metrics you use to assess tech support performance.